samuelim01/tp/docs/UserGuide.md

 ## Appendix A: Acceptable values for parameters

 Acceptable values for `n/NAME`:
-- Alphanumeric word with or without spaces
+- Alphanumeric word with or without spaces and should not be blank
+- Inputs with no values when filtering guests/vendors (e.g. `n/`) is invalid

 Acceptable values for `n/PHONE_NUMBER`:
 - Numbers with no spaces or special characters
+- At least 3 numbers

 Acceptable values for `e/EMAIL`:
 - `local-part@domain`